 Blogs by Caroline Wimberly

-Miao Jie is a freelance educator and documentarian based in Jiangxi, China.
+Miao Jie is the Chinese Social Media Manager at Brighter Green.
+She is a freelance educator and documentarian based in Jiangxi, China.
 She holds a BA in English from Jinggangshan University in Jiangxi Province.
 For the past few years she has been working, first as a volunteer and later as an intern, with IFChina Original Studio, a local NGO that aims to collect social memories.
 Miao joined the What’s For Dinner?
 Wechat social media campaign at the beginning of 2015 and since has worked extensively on Chinese-English and English-Chinese translation.
 She leads a vegan lifestyle and is passionate about issues related to the globalization of animal agriculture and how they affect the lives of ordinary citizens.